maresb/gitlab-runner-ecr-auth-example/README.md

 # Quick start

+In case you just want to understand how this works, skip to the section [The authentication mechanism](#the-authentication-mechanism).

 If you have an existing GitLab server, you should do the [prerequisites](#prerequisites) and then use the [runner-only configuration](#runner-only-configuration).

 If you have no existing GitLab server, you can easily run a GitLab server container.
-After doing the [prerequisites](#prerequisites) you should skip to the [runner and server configuration](#runner-and-server-configuration).
+After doing the [prerequisites](#prerequisites) you should skip to the [runner with server configuration](#runner-with-server-configuration).

 ## Prerequisites